sdhutchins/gbs-guide/docs/first-years/core-courses.md

 Here are some strategies to help you succeed in your coursework:

 - **Form Study Groups**: Collaborating with classmates can provide diverse perspectives and help clarify difficult concepts.
 It will also help you build relationships.
-- **Utilize GBS Tutors**: Don’t hesitate to ask questions or seek guidance from course instructors during office hours.
+- **Utilize GBS Tutors**: Don’t hesitate to ask questions or seek guidance from GBS tutors.
-- **Review Weekly**: Regularly go over your notes to reinforce what you've learned.
+- **Review Lecture Notes Daily**: Regularly go over your notes to reinforce what you've learned.
 Small, consistent reviews are more effective than last-minute cramming.
-- **Practice Active Learning**: Engage with the material by teaching it to someone else, creating diagrams, or summarizing key points.
 - **Take Breaks**: Include short breaks in your study sessions to avoid burnout and keep your focus sharp.

 ## Academic Integrity